 - Next, navigate to the “Options” tab and click on the checkbox saying “Set fans to 100% on program exit” and set “Delta value for fan speeds” to 99.
 If you want to rename any label, press F2 key.

 - Now click on the tab “Advanced” and select your motherboard from the dropdown menu of SuperIO Chip.
 From the list of items in the dropdown menu, select the PWM control.
 Make sure that you select the right motherboard, as by setting the wrong motherboard or the wrong clock, you might hurt your system.

 When done with configuring all the settings of SpeedFan, make a shortcut of the program to the desktop and make it run whenever you start your machine.

-SpeedFan is a power tool for advanced users.
-The hardware and software settings of your Windows computer are best left at its defaults, but should you feel the need to monitor voltage, fan speeds and temperatures you may use SpeedFan – but remember, you should know what you are doing, because if you make wrong changes, it could have an adverse effect on your system.
+SpeedFan is a powerful tool for advanced users.
+The hardware and software settings of your Windows computer are best left at their defaults, but should you feel the need to monitor voltage, fan speeds, and temperatures, you may use SpeedFan – but remember, you should know what you are doing because if you make wrong changes, it could have an adverse effect on your system.

 TIP: Open Hardware Monitor is a portable free, open-source application that monitors temperature sensors, fan speeds, voltages, load and clock speeds of your Windows computer.